Marie Daulne: Solo artistry, Seven and A Ma Zone

-Third Cycle: Ancestry in Progress and Supermoon
+Ancestry in Progress and Supermoon

 Daulne (center) toured in 2007 to support the release of Supermoon appearing at the 8 x 10 in Baltimore, Maryland on 1 November 2007.

+Daulne (center) performs with Zap Mama at Bumbershoot 2007 in Seattle on September 3, 2007.

 Daulne moved to New York in 2000.
 "I've never been welcome in any country as my own country," says Daulne.
 "In Europe, they talk to me as if I'm from Congo.
 In Congo, they act like I'm from Europe.
 The first time I felt at home was in New York.
 I said, ‘Here is my country.
 Everybody is from somewhere else.
 I feel so comfortable here.'"
 Ancestry in Progress (2000) reflects Daulne's new life in the United States.
 "The American beat is a revolution all over the world," Daulne says.
 "Everybody listens to it and everybody follows it.
 But the beat of the United States was inspired by the beat coming from Africa.
 Not just its structure, but the sound of it.
 This is the source of modern sounds, the history of the beat, starting from little pieces of wood banging against one another, and arriving on the big sound-systems today.
 It's genius.
 So I wanted to create an album about the evolution of old ancestral vocal sounds, how they traveled from Africa, mixing with European and Asian sounds, and were brought to America."

+In 2001 Daulne gave birth to her second child, Zekye Daulne Rogiers.